-No, you don't - but most freelancers do, and it's a great way to connect with other freelancers as well as with potential clients.
+No, you don't - but most freelancers do have social media accounts, and these can be a great way to connect with other freelancers as well as with potential clients.

 Another big advantage is that social media accounts tend to rank highly when someone searches for your name.
-(E.g. if I google "Ali Luke", my Twitter account appears prominently.)
-If you want to be easy to find on Google, having several social media profiles can really help!
+(E.g. if I google "Ali Luke", my Twitter account appears prominently, despite the fact I haven't used it much at all in recent years.)
+If you want to be easy to find on Google, having several social media profiles can really help.